-As a new year draws near there is a whole lot of people already worrying about shifting the Christmas pounds!
+As a new year draws near there are a whole lot of people already worrying about shifting the Christmas pounds!
 Wishful, quick-fix weight loss and ‘body cleanse’ solutions are commonly the most appealing idea, I mean who wants to actually put effort into feeling lighter and brighter after too many mince pies and Christmas drinks right?

 Detox teas/drinks/shots/coffees are marketed for weight loss and to ‘detox’ your body.

-Often endorsed by celebrities like Kim Kardashian and Cardi B, advertised in magazines, promoted by ‘wellness bloggers’ and retailed in easily accessible places like supermarkets and health shops; its all too easy to be duped into spending hard earned cash on products that the celebrities say work.
+Often endorsed by celebrities like Kim Kardashian and Cardi B, advertised in magazines, promoted by ‘wellness bloggers’ and retailed in easily accessible places like supermarkets and health shops; it’s all too easy to be duped into spending hard-earned cash on products that the celebrities say work.

 So, here’s what why detox teas are a load of rubbish…

-First of all and most importantly; you have two kidneys and a liver, these organs are your natural detoxification and filtration system, free of charge, already built in, no expense needed!
-Our body constantly filters out, breaks down and excretes toxins and waste products like alcohol, medications and chemicals from pollution to name a few!
+First of all and most importantly; you have two kidneys and a liver, these organs are your natural detoxification and filtration system, free of charge, already built-in, no expense needed!
+Our body constantly filters out, breaks down, and excretes toxins and waste products like alcohol, medications, and chemicals from pollution to name a few!

 Secondly; There is no magic drink that you can consume that is going to help you achieve or maintain a healthy weight.